 - volunteer to make his or her salad/ soup/ treat for a week (teachers often sign up for staffroom snack and lunch shares)

 - volunteer to clean/ organize/ sort/ loose parts, toys or classroom storage rooms and drawers

 Appreciation or Acknowledgement.
 This is another gift that takes time, but is the most often cited gift that makes teachers catch their breath.
 The reality is, far too many parents only email, call or connect with the teacher when they have something to complain about.
 A letter detailing the positive impact this teacher has made on your child, or the joy he or she brings to your child’s day is a free and easy way to brighten any teacher’s holiday season.
 And if you have really great things to say about the teacher, send a copy to the Principal.
-(If you are looking for great Thank you cards, check out these awesome colour-your-own cards from Tiny Prints):
+I’m a fan of these cards from kids that need to be personalized with some colouring and text:

 Let me repeat that teachers do not expect gifts, and don’t be surprised if your child’s teacher discretely tucks the gift away, rather than making a show of opening it in front of everyone.
 No one should feel obligated to give a gift to anyone this time of year and any token of your appreciation is awesome.
 Have a great holiday season everyone and enjoy your well deserved break!